Thrivability Solutions Network

 Low income earners must often forgoe their wants in order to buy clothes.

-The Small and Portable Automated Closed Ecosystem (SPACE) House integrates all of the tools and guides needed to produce your own clothes for free.
+The Scalable Portable Automated and Closable Ecosystem (SPACE) House integrates all of the tools and guides needed to produce your own clothes for free.

 - greenhouse for growing cotton and other clothes-friendly plants